10 Best HVAC

 Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 In Ohio, HVAC contractors are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors need to have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
 Specific jurisdictions may have additional licensing requirements.
-Checking reviews on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can assist your decision as well.
-Choose a company with great reviews and stories of positive experiences from customers.
+Checking reviews on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can aid your decision.
+Choose a provider with stellar reviews and reports of positive experiences from customers.

 Understand Work Details

-Always make sure you understand the details of any project.
-When HVAC repairs are required, your provider should detail which parts require replacement and why.
-Confirm that your technician will clean and test the system after repairs are finished to ensure that it’s working properly.
+Make sure you know the details of your project before starting.
+When getting HVAC repairs, have your provider list which parts require replacement and why.
+Confirm that your technician will clean and test your system after the repair to verify that everything works.
 When replacing your HVAC, have the contractor explain the new features, brand, model, energy efficiency, and estimated installation time.
-Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

 Compare Warranties